 To encourage ladder play outside of prime-time, we are going to allow ADVANCED booking of courts, up to 3 days in advance for Box Ladder play outside of prime time (before 6pm and after 9pm Monday to Friday, Saturdays & Sundays.)
-Bookings can me made only on the 40 minute courts and outside of prime time.
+Bookings can me made only outside of prime time.

 Both players must agree to the booking.
 Make the booking with the front desk attendant at the club.

 At the end of a session, the highest scoring players move up to the box above while the lower scoring players move to the box below.